UK broadband speed con

-Wi-Fi is a wireless connection which allows your various devices, from laptops and phones to smart TVs, to connect to the internet without the need to plug directly into your router.
+Wi-Fi is a wireless connection that allows various devices, from laptops and phones to smart TVs, to connect to the internet without the need to plug directly into your router.

 Your router receives information from the internet, converts it into a radio signal and then sends it on to your device.

-It may also receive information from your device, to then upload to the internet (for example if you are adding a picture to a social network).
+It may also receive information from your device, to then upload to the internet (for example if you are adding a picture to a social media profile).

 What affects the connection?